 Note: This table provides overall results of pre-post and pre-mid-post assessments.
 This analysis is used consistent with the Objective Assessment and Data Collection Tool (OADCT) submitted to FLDOE.
-For each assessment using pre-mid-post assessment strategies, students meeting the metric must either improve or maintain their assessment from (1) pre-test to mid-test; (2) mid-test to post-test; or (3) pre-test to post-test.
-For each analysis using pre-post assessment strategies, the student must have improved or maintained with at least one pre-post assessment pairing.
+For each assessment using pre-mid-post assessment strategies, students meeting the metric must either improve or maintain their assessment from (1) pre-test to post-test or (2) mid-test to post-test.
+The FLDOE does not allow the analysis of students that did not complete the program year for the purposes of end-of-year reporting on the OADCT.
+For each analysis using pre-post assessment strategies, the student must have improved or maintained with at least one pre-post assessment.